-Plenty of companies make bike components, but the market is dominated by three giants: Shimano, SRAM and Campagnolo.
-Let's look at each of them in turn.
+Plenty of companies make bike components, but the market in 2019 is dominated by three giants: Shimano, SRAM and Campagnolo.
+Let’s look at each of them in turn.

 Despite the differences between the brands, the components all do the same job, even if there are some subtle variations in how they approach their specific tasks.

 We’ll start this buyer’s guide by explaining the different groupsets available, then go into greater detail on the individual components, and how they differ between brands.
 We’ll finish by explaining the benefits of the more expensive groupsets and discussing compatibility.